16 common mistakes that drive up construction costs and jeopardize building safety And tips to avoid them

 Posted in

-Despite advances in construction techniques and increased engineering awareness, execution and planning errors are still one of the main reasons why real estate projects falter and erode their value over time.
+Despite significant advances in construction techniques and rising engineering awareness, execution and planning errors are still one of the main reasons why real estate projects falter and erode their value over time.
 These mistakes often start from the earliest stages of construction, when technical details that are perceived as minor are overlooked, but later turn into costly structural issues that are difficult to remedy.
 In this report, we take an in-depth look at the most common construction mistakes, highlighting their real causes and how to avoid them to ensure safe and sustainable buildings.

 1- Ignoring the soil study and its impact on foundation safety